 As a consequence of mass conservation, this is trivially correct — like a bank account with deposits and withdrawals — when all quantities are measured with the same unit (GtC/a, Gt CO2/a, ppm).
 For the representations here the unit ppm is used.

 There are only two simple model assumptions:

 - The absorption is assumed to be proportional to the concentration of the previous year:

 The physical justification for this assumption is the fact that the partial pressure of , which is relevant for absorption processes, increases with concentration.
 It is also known that C3 plants, representing the majority of all plants, have a linear absorption property.
+The same linearity relation applies for C4 plants in the relevant range of concentrations (300..600 ppm), although the increase is much smaller.
 Not knowing the precise dependency, in any case a linear relation is a good initial assumption, which is justified when the receiving reservoir is not saturated with .